Convention Session Proposals

 Clinic Selection Factors

-The TMEA Executive Board considers these important factors when evaluating proposals:
+The TMEA Executive Board considers these important factors when evaluating proposals (listed in alphabetical order):

 - Rehearsal techniques